-4. What audience(s) were you particularly hoping to reach?
+5. What audience(s) were you particularly hoping to reach?
 To what extent did you reach them?
 Did you receive feedback?

 As in years past, HOW staff worked throughout the grant period to share the outcomes and results of the Program with HOW Coalition members and partners, federal and state agency officials, the Obama Administration, members of Congress, and the media.
 Grant Program successes are a demonstration to decision makers that the HOW Coalition and the Great Lakes community are doing their part to ensure the success of the GLRI and putting restoration efforts into action.
 We are bridging a critical gap between project inception and the realization of restoration goals.
-As we ramp up for another year of grant-making, it is more important than ever to effectively communicate the success of the program.
+As a new Administration comes into power, it is more important than ever to effectively communicate the success of the program.